 Fear the Walking Dead’s Lennie James Teases Morgan’s Fate in Season 6

+Fear the Walking Dead: Lennie James On Whether Morgan Is Dead or Alive

-Fear the Walking Dead star Lennie James, whose Morgan Jones is among the franchise's longest-surviving characters since first appearing in the premiere episode of The Walking Dead, teases "maybe Morgan's time is up — maybe it isn't" after he was shot and left for dead by Virginia (Colby Minifie) in the Season 5 finale.
-"End of the Line" cut to black as a pack of walkers closed in on Morgan, who appears only briefly in the Season 6 trailer when his bloodshot eyes pop open in the aftermath of Virginia's murder attempt that Morgan may or may not have survived.
+Fear the Walking Dead actor Lennie James plays Morgan Jones, one of the franchise's longest-running characters, having first appeared in the premiere episode of The Walking Dead.
+James teased that "maybe Morgan's time is up — maybe it isn't" after the character was shot by Virginia (Colby Minifie) in Fear the Walking Dead's fifth season finale.
+"End of the Line" ended just as a group of walkers began closing in on Morgan, who was scarce in the Season 6 trailer with his bloodshot eyes popping open after Virginia's attempt to kill him.
+Morgan's fate is left unresolved at this point.

 James "couldn't possibly comment" on whether Morgan lived or died, telling NME, "He is a survivor, but in this universe, as it’s been proven over and over again on both The Walking Dead and Fear… anybody's time can be called."